All posts

 An ADHD assessment is a comprehensive evaluation conducted by a psychologist to determine whether someone meets the criteria for Attention Deficit Hyperactivity Disorder.
 It's not a single test — it's a process that brings together information from multiple sources to build a complete picture of how a person thinks, learns, and functions day to day.

 At Brain Helpers Psychology, every ADHD assessment is tailored to the individual.
-I don't use a rigid one-size-fits-all approach.
-Instead, I consider your specific concerns and referral questions, then design an assessment plan that will give you the clearest, most useful answers.
+I avoid a rigid one-size-fits-all methodology.
+Instead, I think about the specific concerns and referral questions, then design an assessment plan that will give the clearest, most useful answers.

 For children and teens, parents and teachers often notice: